MicrosoftDocs/m365copilot-docs/docs/build-or-extend.md

 - Full control on product branding
 - Choice of language models and orchestration

-Or, if you are building products like:
+Or, if you're building products like:

 - A customer service chatbot for your e-commerce site
 - A virtual assistant to schedule appointments for your healthcare service